 Drugs are taken for their positive effects.
-These may include euphoria, enhanced social experiences, enhanced intellectual or attentional performance, and an enhanced effect of other reinforcers such as food or sex [2; 47-49], as indicated in the Foresight project's Pharmacology and Treatments State-of-the-Science Review.
+These may include euphoria, enhanced social experiences, enhanced intellectual or attentional performance, and an enhanced effect of other reinforcers such as food or sex [2; 47-49], as indicated in the accompanying Foresight review on Pharmacology and Treatments (cite Technology Foresight review: by Morris et al., 2005).

-An aspect of this may be that people 'self-medicate' to achieve a desired level of mood, social performance, and so on [49-53], although the extent to which this occurs is debated [53; 54].
-Furthermore, the effect of the drug depends on the user's expectations [55] and prior mood, and varies between people [56; 57].
+An aspect of this may be that people 'self-medicate' to achieve a desired level of mood, social performance, and so on [49-53], although the extent to which this occurs is debated (e.g. [53; 54]).
+Furthermore, the effect of the drug depends upon the user's expectations [55] and prior mood, and varies between people [56; 57].

 Tolerance to pleasant drug effects may build up, requiring the user to take more drugs to achieve the same effect.
 Tolerance can be due to a decrease in drug bioavailability ('metabolic tolerance'), a reduction in the number or responsiveness of receptors or intracellular mechanisms ('pharmacodynamic tolerance'), or a compensatory mechanism ('behavioural tolerance') [2].
 Tolerance may develop with chronic use, but in the case of cocaine, can develop in a single session [58], perhaps explaining cocaine 'bingeing'.
-Metabolic tolerance is seen with regard to barbiturates, ethanol and opiates [2].
-Pharmacodynamic tolerance is seen with regard to a wide range of drugs, including barbiturates, ethanol, opiates, amphetamine, cocaine, nicotine, and caffeine [2].
-Behavioural or conditioned tolerance has been observed with regard to opiates, ethanol, nicotine, benzodiazepines, and other drugs [59-63].
+Metabolic tolerance is seen to barbiturates, ethanol and opiates [2].
+Pharmacodynamic tolerance is seen to a wide range of drugs including barbiturates, ethanol, opiates, amphetamine, cocaine, nicotine, and caffeine [2].
+Behavioural or conditioned tolerance has been observed to opiates, ethanol, nicotine, benzodiazepines, and other drugs [59-63].
 Since conditioned tolerance may be situation-specific [63] and the lethality of drugs may be increased if the environment changes, the opponent process model of addiction [64; 65] suggests that a key component of addiction is the development of behavioural [66] and neuroanatomical [67; 68] tolerance, which can counteract the effects of the drug [69].

-2.2 Conditioning and sensitisation
+2.2 Conditioning and sensitization

-CSs associated with the pleasant aspects of drug taking may act to promote it.
-Drugassociated cues including mood states, people, locations and abuse paraphernalia may induce some of the primary effects of drugs [70], but can also induce craving in addicts, and can trigger relapse [71-74].
+CSs associated with the pleasant aspects of drug-taking may act to promote drug-taking.
+Drug-associated cues including mood states, people, locations, and abuse paraphernalia may induce some of the primary effects of drugs [70], but can also induce craving in addicts, and trigger relapse [71-74].
 Addicts may also work directly for drug-associated stimuli (conditioned reinforcement), leading them in turn to the drug itself.

-Sensitisation ('inverse' or 'reverse' tolerance) occurs when repeated doses of a drug enhance one or more of its effects.
+Sensitization ('inverse' or 'reverse' tolerance) occurs when repeated doses of a drug enhance one or more of its effects.
 Prototypically, moderate, spaced doses of amphetamine enhance the subsequent locomotor response to it [49; 75; 76].
-Sensitisation can exhibit environmentally-specific conditioned properties [77] and changes in drug pharmacodynamics [78].
-It has been suggested that the ability of drugassociated CSs to promote drug seeking or craving also sensitises as a consequence of repeated drug taking [75; 79].
+Sensitization can exhibit environmentally-specific conditioned properties [77], and changes in drug pharmacodynamics [78].
+It has been suggested that the ability of drug-associated CSs to promote drug-seeking or craving also sensitizes as a consequence of repeated drug-taking [75; 79].